firmworks/FileViewer/docs/advanced-config.md

 #### Search Section

-The topmost bar will allow you to search any of the object allowed to be search from the setup of the component.
+The top most bar will allow you to search any of the object allowed to be search from the setup of the component.
 If Search Objects was left blank it will search all objects.
 The Apply button will apply any search elements defined in the search section.

    1. Each tag is shown in the search section filter documents.
 Check the boxes for the tags you want to filter on the click Apply.